moomdate/ran-th-citizen/readme.md

 #### Description
-Random Thai citizen using cli
+Random Thai citizen ID using cli
 #### Installation
 `npm i rancitizen -g`
 #### How to use